 Students are counseled individually, as often as necessary.
 Advisement takes place as part of the satisfactory progress review as scheduled for each student period of enrollment.
-Salon Owners and Stylists are scheduled into the school regularly to give demonstrations and discuss career goals with the students.
+Industry professionals are scheduled into the school periodically to give demonstrations and discuss career goals with the students.
 This activity supplements the daily advisement carried out by the instructors and supervisor.
 Students may request additional advisement sessions at any time.
 Often the school is in a position to help a student with personal or business problems.
-We will be happy to discuss them with you by appointment on an individual basis.
+We will be happy to discuss them by appointment on an individual basis.
 Students are encouraged to come to us with problems or questions which may affect their performance in school.
 Advice on course selection and vocational goals is provided to all students before enrolling in school, and at any subsequent time.
-Should your problem arise in the following areas, seek out the appropriate person/department:
+Should a problem arise in the following areas, seek out the appropriate person/department: